kyanokashi/video_blender/README.md

 # video_generator

-Video blending python script optimized for large batches and to apply blendomes.
+Video blending python script optimized to blend large batches of video layer through multiply and softlight blendmodes.
-I created this script to help generate a batch of 10k videos composed of three layers each with various blendmodes.
+I created this script to generate a batch of 10k videos composed of three layers for a well known creative agency.
 I used multiprocessing and openCV to achieve max optimization, speed, and quality.

 Run `pip install -r ./requirements.txt` to download necessary packages.